dipe/free-radical-specification/readme.md

 Additionally <a>Free Radical</a>s <b>SHOULD</b> sport the following attributes
 and qualities

--   High interest in solving problems and making things work
 -   Distinct motivation to improve upon existing solutions
 -   Readiness to learn far beyond the personal horizon
 -   Courage to assume calculated risks